nest/nest-simulator/doc/htmldoc/hpc/threading.rst

 - Possible disadvantage
    - This scheme could be slower: threads need to fight for resources
 - Possible advantages
-   - You might save enrergy: shut off unused processors processors
+   - You might save enrergy: shut off unused processors
    - This scheme may allow sharing of memory prefetching

 Distant pinning scheme